home-assistant/home-assistant.io/source/_components/tplink_lte.markdown

 sharing: true
 footer: true
 logo: tp-link.png
-ha_release: 0.80
+ha_release: "0.80"
 ha_category: Network
 ha_iot_class: "Local Polling"
 ---

 The TP-Link LTE integration for Home Assistant allows you to observe and control TP-Link LTE routers, currently only tested with TL-MR6400 (firmware 1.4.0).

-The integration provides a notify service that will send an SMS
+The integration provides a notification service that will send an SMS.

 ## {% linkable_title Configuration %}